 Loving Kindness meditation works on being kind, compassionate and empathetic to oneself and others.
 The practice of Metta meditation has also been related to the Buddhism in Theravada tradition.
 The Pali word ‘Metta’ means loving, kindness and good will.
 It is much similar to the contemporary practice of Maitreya meditation which is called as ‘compassionate meditation’.
 The practice of Maitreya meditation tries to create the harmony, compassion with oneself and to the world.

-The practice of metta meditation highlights on arising the warm-hearted feeling of kindness.
+The practice of this types of medition (i.e metta meditation) highlights on arising the warm-hearted feeling of kindness.
 The process of Metta meditation gets started by developing the warm and loving feeling to oneself.
 Sitting any comfortable siting posture, few deep breath of inhalation and exhalation calms the mind and heart.
 Then, one commences the practice with the openness in the heart and positivity in the mind.
 One becomes completely receptive to the positive feeling and tries to harness the sense of love to oneself.
 Beginning the sense of love and compassion with oneself, one slowly tries to bring the feeling of love and happiness for nearest ones like family members.
 During the meditation, with intention we try to arise the feeling of love and affection to the person we are thinking about in our mind and visualizing in our mind’s eyes.
 Our best wishes and kind regards is expressed by heart and feeling of ultimate love that we can feel.
 Letting our emotions of adoration, affection and compassion to others, the person with neutral relation is brought in front of practitioners’ mind’s eyes.
 The practice is heightened with wishes and kindness to the neutral person who has neither been very close to the practitioner nor any relation in your life.
 However, he/she is there whom one may have been seeing day to day or hearing about him/her day to day life.

 The meditation is further dedicated to the person with difficult relation.
 In spite of having difficult relationship, the practitioner tries to wish and express his wishes for well-being and happiness.
 The mindset of enmity or rivalry lasts and decreases while the idea and emotions for betterment arises.
 Even the expression of forgiveness can be added to heal the relationship.
 The meditation even includes the whole humanity into the practice by wishing the well-being, good fortune, harmony and compassion among the people.
-Thus the practice of metta meditation tends to include oneself, friends, foes, neighbors, acquaintances, even animals, creatures to the nature and the humanity.
+Thus the practice of this types of meditation tends to include oneself, friends, foes, neighbors, acquaintances, even animals, creatures to the nature and the humanity.

 Mantras have certain structures and verses and musical rhythm.
 During the practice of meditation one sits in any comfortable sitting postures and tries to keep the mind calm and balanced.
 Even if the mind is chattering hither and thither, the practice of mantra meditation tries to make the mind focused and oriented.
 Choosing any particular mantra for reciting, one chants it inwardly while trying to bring the balance in the mind in coordination with the breath.
 The mantra can be repeated for 108 or 1008 times in a single sitting.
 The beginning stage of the practice the practitioner can divide the mantra into two section if it is long to make one half for the inhalation and the other half for the exhalation.
 For about 10/20 times one can recite the mantra with sound.
 Then slowly and gradually, one inclines to the lips movement for another 20/30 times.
 The period comes when one only is supposed to recite inwardly and feeling the inner sound resonant and powerfully vibrating.
 The more one delves deeper into the meditation, the more one enjoys the mantra in inner sound and harmony.

-It is practiced by uttering the sound or mantra which is conducted two times in a day for 15 to 20 minutes.
+Another types of meditation called Transcendental meditation.
+This types of meditation is practiced by uttering the sound or mantra which is conducted two times in a day for 15 to 20 minutes.
 It is conveyed as non-religious technique for stress-relief, relaxation and self-development by the Transcendental Movement.
 It has been widely practiced and popularized in the west since 1960s by Maharishi Mahesh Yogi.
 It has been one of the expansively circulated meditation practice in the west which even includes some well-known celebrities such as Beatles and Beach Boys.
 However, the practice of transcendental meditation has been much controversial in the west especially in the United States of America where it has been banned to teach in the public schools as it is declared by the court as religious practice.
 There has been conducted many research on transcendental meditation and its effect on various aspects of life.
 Nevertheless, it seems to be difficult to confirm either they really work or not.
 The origin of the practice can be dated back to the Vedic tradition even though the formal teaching or practice of Transcendental Meditation was started by Maharishi Mahesh Yogi since 1955.
 His guru Brahmananda Saraswati taught him Transcendental Deep Meditation which he later named as Transcendental Meditation.
 In the recent times, the implication and study of the transcendental meditation has been included in the universities and research centers with hundreds of published research studies.

 Third Eye Meditation